This post was originally published on 3/1/2018 and updated on 3/11/2019

 It’s that time of year again!
 When all of the Christmas or winter decorations go away.
 When the snow and crappy weather slowly starts to become warmer and nicer!
-The time of year when we get the urge to get all of the stuff cleaned we procrastinate on until spring cleaning season!
+The time of year when we get that urge to freshen up our homes.
 Below are some tips to get it done efficiently and effectively.

 Make A List

 In order to be efficient, knowing what you want to get done will be critical.
 I honestly have a running list I keep my cleaning “want to do’s” tracked.
 The reason for this is because I will see something one day and then when I get a chance to clean I totally forgot that it was on my list.
 As I think of it I write it down.
 But to start take a lap around the house look from ceiling to floor and see what is everything you want to get accomplished, no matter how small.
 This is something you can keep so each year you can reuse it.
 Add on as you realize there is something you may have missed.

 A great FREE App that can help you keep your list organized is the Cozi App.
 It’s free to use and can really help with organizing more than just your spring cleaning list.
 It works both on the PC and your phone, and can even be shared with the whole family.

 Note: This post may contain affiliate links.
 Click here to read more.

 Create A Plan

 Once you have your list, then create a plan.
 Group your list together by like items.
 Maybe you want to tackle all of the ceiling fans in one day.
 Or maybe it works better for you to focus on one room at a time.
 Everyone is a little different on how they can manage cleaning.
 I do a mix, depending on how livable a space is and how much I am tackling that day.
 I wouldn’t want to do a ceiling fan in the kitchen if I am not planing on doing the rest of the kitchen that same day.